faressoft/terminalizer/README.md

 command: zsh
 ```

-* You man need to change the font, check the font that is used in your terminal:
+* You may need to change the font, check the font that is used in your terminal:

 ```
 fontFamily: "Meslo for Powerline, Meslo LG M for Powerline"